khdmatk/if-modified-since-header/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to sent "304 If Modified Since HTTP Header" to the web crawlers, so that they only fetch your site when something has been updated.
+A simple plugin to sent "304 If Modified Since HTTP Header" to the web crawlers, so that they only fetch your site when something updated.

 == Description ==